Xuanwo/blog/content/2023/04-rust-std-fs-slower-than-python.md

 The key difference here is the performance of `rep movsb`.

-## AMD Ryzen 9 5900X is slow with FSRM!
+## AMD Ryzen 9 5900X is slow for FSRM!

 At this time, one of my friend sent me a link about [Terrible memcpy performance on Zen 3 when using rep movsb](https://bugs.launchpad.net/ubuntu/+source/glibc/+bug/2030515).
 In which also pointed to `rep movsb`: